NREL/OpenStudio-ERI/.github/pull_request_template.md

 Not all may apply:

 - [ ] OS-HPXML git subtree has been pulled
-- [ ] 301 ruleset and unit tests have been updated
+- [ ] 301/ES rulesets and unit tests have been updated
 - [ ] 301validator.xml has been updated (reference EPvalidator.xml)
 - [ ] Workflow tests have been updated
 - [ ] Documentation has been updated